Just 28 per cent of couples in a marriage or civil partnership will benefit from the policy.

 And yet according to the IFS, only 28 per cent of couples in a marriage or civil partnership will benefit from the policy – and obviously those who are single or unmarried will get nothing from it either.

 The proposal may also result in married couples which contain a basic-rate taxpayer facing a weaker incentive to having the second person in work, as two earner couples will not benefit.

 The policy may also, interestingly, punish the chancellor’s much praised ‘strivers’.
 As the IFS put it last year:

 “Since the transferred personal allowance would not be available to higher rate taxpayers, workers benefiting from a transferred allowance would have a weaker incentive to increase their taxable income above £42,450.”

 Scrapping a policy that only benefits a very small number of people – and which makes a clear moral judgement about whether people choose to get married or not – and using the money to right a mistake made under the last Labour government is excellent policy.
 Not only is it fair and economically sound, but it will likely have broad electoral appeal.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.